deic-dk/pod_manifests/jupyterlab_sciencedata_llama.md

 lrwxrwxrwx 1 sciencedata users 19 Jun 22 21:06 ./.llama -> /usr/local/ml/llama
 ```

-The following Llama-4 checkpoints are downloaded and available to be run with [torchrun](https://github.com/meta-llama/llama-models/?tab=readme-ov-file):
+The following Llama-4 checkpoints are already downloaded and available to be run with [torchrun](https://github.com/meta-llama/llama-models/?tab=readme-ov-file):

-- Llama-4-Maverick-17B-128E
+- **Llama-4-Maverick-17B-128E**
-- Llama-4-Scout-17B-16E-Instruct
+- **Llama-4-Scout-17B-16E-Instruct**

-The following models Llama-4 checkpoints are downloaded and available to be run with [transformers](https://huggingface.co/blog/llama4-release):
+The following models Llama-4 checkpoints are already downloaded and available to be run with [transformers](https://huggingface.co/blog/llama4-release):

-- Llama-4-Scout-17B-16E-Instruct
+- **Llama-4-Scout-17B-16E-Instruct**

 _Notice that to run them, you need to be logged in to huggingface.co and have requested and have been granted access to the gated repo in question._

-The following models Llama-4 checkpoints are downloaded and available to be run with [ollama](https://ollama.com/):
+The following models Llama-4 checkpoints are already downloaded and available to be run with [ollama](https://ollama.com/):

-- deepseek-r1
+- **deepseek-r1**
-- llama4
+- **llama4**

 _Notice that when running `ollama` you'll be using the SSH credentials in the files `.ollama/id_ed25519`, `.ollama/id_ed25519.pub`.
-These belong to the shared Ollama account "sciencedata".
+These belong to the shared Ollama account "sciencedata"._

 ---